 ${if eq {$local_part}{postmaster} {yes}{no} }

 The second string need not be present; if it is not and the condition is not true, the item is replaced with nothing.
-Alternatively, the word “fail” may be present instead of the second string (without any curly brackets).
+Alternatively, the word fail may be present instead of the second string (without any curly brackets).
 In this case, the expansion is forced to fail if the condition is not true (see section 11.4).

-If both strings are omitted, the result is the string true if the condition is true, and the empty string if the condition is false.
-This makes it less cumbersome to write custom ACL and router conditions.
-For example, instead of
+is true, and the empty string if the condition is false.
+This makes it less

 condition = ${if >{$acl_m4}{3}{true}{false}}